PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day2.md

 Tip: Use the incognito mode of your browser to freely access blogs posted on popular AI/Data Science websites, such as medium.com, and towardsdatascience.com.
 </div>

-__1a__ Watch the video on data information, and knowledge by Charlie Broomfield.
+__1b__ Watch the video on data information, and knowledge by Charlie Broomfield.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/QsP5WGv0aQc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/QsP5WGv0aQc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Video 1.
-Theory 1 Topic 4.1.1 Data Information and Knowledge.
+Theory 1 Topic 4.1.1 Data Information and Knowledge.*

 Now, let us take a closer look at the DIKW pyramid, and complete an exercise to deepen our understanding of the aforementioned concepts.